 Over 7 million people visit the TMC every year, and it boasts 8 academic research centers and 21 different hospitals.

 This is by no means an exhaustive list of what you can find at the Texas Medical Center, and it’s already clear why the TMC is a destination for millions of people - both visitors and residents - every year.

 Regardless of what type of work brings you to the TMC, you’ll need to find a great neighborhood to live in.
 Many of the surrounding neighbors offer easy access to public transport and the MetroRail Red-line.
 Like any other bustling center, countless neighborhoods and towns have sprung up around the Texas Medical Center.
 Now, you just need to decide where to live.

 There are plenty of considerations you’ll need to think about before choosing the right neighborhood for you.
 You might want to be close to friends or family, near to public transport and amenities, or just as close as possible to the medical center itself.

 For most new residents, however, the biggest consideration is price.
-We’ll discuss three bands of neighborhoods: top-priced, moderately priced, and the lowest priced neighborhoods.
+We’ll discuss three bands of neighborhoods: top-priced, moderately priced, and the lower priced neighborhoods.

 Top Priced Neighborhoods

 If price isn’t your main concern, you may be able to look at some of the more expensive neighborhoods.
 In the following four neighborhoods, the price of the average house is upwards of $650,000.